Laguna Beach, CA

 Moheeb Murray

-From Courtrooms to Contacts: Developing Law Affecting Supply Chain Requirements Contract
+From Courtrooms to Contracts: Developing Law Affecting Supply Chain Requirements Contracts

 The UCC permits requirements contracts—agreements to purchase goods as needed in good faith—even without a fixed quantity term.
 These contracts offer flexibility in uncertain markets but carry legal risk unless properly structured.
 A wave of recent court decisions is reshaping when such agreements are enforceable and what happens when they are not.
 Moheeb Murray from Michigan member Bush Seyferth will examine the latest developments and practical considerations for buyers and sellers seeking to mitigate risk in contractual relationships.